 Social Work continuing education credits available.

-This program has been approved for 15 On-Demand CLE credits (including 1 credit for Ethics) from the Minnesota Board of Continuing Legal Education.
+This program is pending approval for 16 On-Demand CLE credits (including 1 credit for Ethics) from the Minnesota Board of Continuing Legal Education.

 Mitchell Hamline School of Law is listed as a Continuing Education Resource by the Minnesota Board of Nursing.